kellydunn/golang-geo/README.md

 Geographical calculations in Go.

-Also just an simple experiement for me to play around with in Go.
+Still playing around with the language, seems fun so far! (￣︶￣)♫♪

 # usage